acrolinx/acrolinx-sidebar-demo-java/README.md

 ## Quickstart

+1. Select the latest release version from tags.

-Within the dist folder you will find a zipped version of the acrolinx-sidebar-java-sdk.
+2. Within the dist folder you will find a zipped version of the acrolinx-sidebar-java-sdk.
 This includes a fat jar and startup scripts to run the java ui demos.

-Download this zip file and unpack it.
+3. Download this zip file and unpack it.
 Within the bin folder you'll find the start scripts.
 For a windows environment run the .bat files and on a Unix System run the shell scripts.

 **Important:** To run the acrolinxDemoClientSWT files you'll have to put the **Eclipse SWT library** into the lib folder.
 Depending on